influxdata/docs-v2/content/v2.0/influxdb-templates/use.md

 ```

 ### Define environment references
-Some templates include [environment references](/v2.0/influxdb-templates/create/#include-user-definable-resource-names) that let you provide custom names for resources in the template.
+Some templates include [environment references](/v2.0/influxdb-templates/create/#include-user-definable-resource-names) that let you provide custom resource names.
 Template maintainers should document what environment references exist in the template
 and what keys to use to replace them.

-To provide values for environment references, include an `--env-ref` flag with
+To provide values for environment references, include an `--env-ref` flag with a
-the environment reference key and the value to replace it.
+key-value pair comprised of the environment reference key and the value to replace it.

 ```sh
 influx pkg -f /path/to/template.yml \